Brexit Party election results

-This article lists the election results of the Brexit Party, known since 2021 as Reform UK, in UK parliamentary elections and in elections to the European Parliament.
+The Brexit Party (known since 2021 as Reform UK) stood in the following UK parliamentary elections and elections to the European Parliament in 2019.

 European elections, 2019

 The Brexit Party stood in the 2019 European Parliament elections in every regional constituency except Northern Ireland and won the highest number of seats and the most votes nationwide.

 Results by regional constituency

 The Brexit Party won at least one seat in every region that they stood in.
 The party topped the poll in the majority of districts in Great Britain.

 Gibraltar

-For elections to the European Parliament, the British Overseas Territory of Gibraltar was a part of the European Parliament constituency combined region of South West England, but votes are counted on the island separately.
+For elections to the European Parliament, the British Overseas Territory of Gibraltar was a part of the European Parliament constituency combined region of South West England, but votes were counted separately.
 The table below shows the results of the European Parliament election in Gibraltar.